Table of Contents

 I'll provide some insight and information about why you should never use human shampoo on your canine.

 I will also share the type of dog grooming products that I use to bathe my dog.

 Can You Use Human Shampoo on Dogs?

 Yes, dog shampoos can be expensive

-Dog shampoo is like the human stuff, and the same laws apply: if you cheap out, then you're getting exactly what you paid for.
+Dog shampoo is like the human stuff, and the same laws apply: if you cheap out, you're getting exactly what you paid for.

 Plus, if you have a dog with a skin condition, such as sensitive skin, specialty shampoos can be up to $30, if not more.

-However, there's one option you can consider if you’re looking to have an affordable, safe to use grooming product for your pooch, and I'll talk about it later.
-That’s the stuff that I use.
+However, there's one option you can consider if you want an affordable, safe-to-use grooming product for your pup, and I'll talk about it later.

 Your dog's pH balance